alain-kubwayo/alain-kubwayo/README.md

 Hey! 👋🏼 I'm Alain Kubwayo
 ---
-I'm a remote software engineer that loves to build cool websites and web apps, mostly with laravel and reactjs.
+I'm a software engineer that loves to build cool websites and web apps, mostly with reactjs and laravel.